 If you’re using a light tent/box

 The problem with light boxes and light tents is they’re very restrictive.
-They also make it hard to photograph products because the tent is getting flooding with light from all directions which not only eliminates shadows, but it so gives you zero control of how you want the light to hit your product.
+They also make it hard to photograph products because the tent is getting flooding with light from all directions which eliminates shadows making your product look flat and almost like it's floating in photos.

 If you’re photographing thin or very flat products

-For products that are very flat, it can be hard to make them look three-dimensional.
+For products that are very flat like greeting cards, it can be challenging to make them look attractive and not like you're photographing a piece of paper.

-Rather than photographing them on a flat surface (or having only those as your only product photos in your listings), try putting prints into frames or in a wooden block like this.
+Rather than photographing them on a flat surface look down at it, try putting your product in a frame or in a wooden block like this.
 If you’re photographing cards, open and stand them up so customers can see how they look.

 If you like flat lay type photos, you can always place a post-it pad or even acrylic blocks (like these) underneath your product to give space between your product and the surface.